humanwhocodes/computer-science-in-javascript/src/data-structures/doubly-linked-list/README.md

 1. Defining a `values()` generator method.
 1. Returning `undefined` from `get()` when no such index exists.

+Read the [blog post](https://humanwhocodes.com/blog/2019/02/computer-science-in-javascript-doubly-linked-lists/) about the design of this class.

 ## Usage

 Use CommonJS to get access to the `DoublyLinkedList` constructor: